Docent-led venue exploration

 How long are tours?

-Outdoor tours are 45 – 60 minutes, tours of one performance hall are approximately 60 minutes, and a tour of both performance halls is approximately 90 minutes.
+A tour of one performance hall is approximately 60 minutes, and a tour of both performance halls is approximately 90 minutes.

 -